 A chief information officer (CIO) leading a technology-driven transformation in the current climate faces unique challenges.
 Programs for digital transformation are more likely to succeed if they are designed to achieve specific business goals and if they emphasize organizational change as a central component.

 One way to overcome this challenge is by collaborating with executives from different departments to evaluate organizational culture in light of digital change.
 Implementing a company-wide digital leadership training program would also help.
+This change management strategy in business processes could also improve customer experience when embracing automation and accelerate your business growth towards innovation.

 Changing Customer Needs